febeeh/simple-inventory-nodejs/README.md

 - 1: Make sure your Node.js server is running.
 - 2: Serve the demo/ folder via a local PHP server:
+- 3: Add a product first to record transactions.

 ---